microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 <a id="Exercise5"/></a>
 ## Exercise 5: Input custom handwriting samples

-The "resources" folder of this lab contains a set of custom images that can be used for testing handwriting recognition, as well as Python scripts for creating the text files required to test them with CNTK.
+The [resources that accompany this lab](https://a4r.blob.core.windows.net/public/cntk-resources.zip) include a set of custom images that can be used to test handwriting recognition, as well as Python scripts for creating the text files required to test them with CNTK.
 These images are not part of the MNIST dataset, but are ones generated for this exercise.

 ![Custom images for testing neural networks](Images/test-images.png)